Edmonia Lewis: Death

-In 2017, a GoFundMe by East Greenbush, New York, town historian Bobbie Reno was successful, and Edmonia Lewis's grave was restored.
-The work was done by the E M Lander Co. in London.
+For many years after her death, the location of Lewis' grave was unknown.
+There were once theories that Lewis died in Rome in 1907 or, alternatively, that she had died in Marin County, California, and was buried in an unmarked grave in San Francisco.
+Her true resting place was discovered after a decades long search by former MIT professor Marilyn Richardson, and in 2017, a GoFundMe by Bobbie Reno, town historian of East Greenbush, New York, was successful, and Edmonia Lewis's grave was restored.
+The work was done by the E. M. Lander Co. in London.

 Reception

 As a black artist, Edmonia Lewis had to be conscious of her stylistic choices, as her largely white audience often gravely misread her work as self-portraiture.
 In order to avoid this, her female figures typically possess European features.
 Lewis had to balance her own personal identity with her artistic, social, and national identity, a tiring activity that affected her art.

 In her 2007 work, Charmaine Nelson wrote of Lewis:

 It is hard to overstate the visual incongruity of the black-Native female body, let alone that identity in a sculptor, within the Roman colony.
 As the first black-Native sculptor of either sex to achieve international recognition within a western sculptural tradition, Lewis was a symbolic and social anomaly within a dominantly white bourgeois and aristocratic community.